Youth Smoking, Vaping &

 - Of 1,000 20-year-olds who continue to smoke, 6 will die prematurely from homicide, 12 from car accidents, and 500 from smoking.

-With all that we know about the dangers of smoking, why do so many adolescents still start smoking every day?
-Early experimentation with cigarettes and other nicotine containing products historically has lead to a lifelong nicotine addiction and thus to the use of products that are deadly, so deadly in fact that cigarettes have been deemed the most preventable cause of premature death in almost all developed nations.
+With all that we know about the dangers of nicotine, why do so many adolescents still start using it every day?
+Early experimentation with a variety of nicotine containing products historically has lead to a lifelong nicotine addiction and then often to cigarettes, a delivery method that is so deadly that smoking has been deemed the most preventable cause of premature death in almost all developed nations.

-Many who don't die from cigarettes will still become diseased, impaired or crippled from them.
-Not only are cigarettes deadly, they're expensive, too.
-Students taking up smoking today are likely to spend their entire life dependent upon a product that will end up costing them tens of thousands of dollars, as well as their health and their lives.
-Again though, children and teens are still taking up smoking in large numbers.
+Students taking up smoking or any nicotine delivery systems today are likely to spend their entire life dependent upon a product that will end up costing them tens of thousands of dollars, and very possibly their health and their lives.
+Again though, children and teens are still taking up nicotine usage in large numbers.

 What can be done to help prevent children and teenagers from developing a lifelong addiction to nicotine?
-The above articles explore the reasons why so many children and adolescents take up smoking each year.
+The above resources explore the reasons why so many children and adolescents take up smoking or nicotine delivery each year.
 They offer practical advice on what public health officials can do to help to reverse these trends.
 They also explain how teachers and school administrators can protect their students, as well as what parents can do to help their children avoid becoming addicted.